-&lt;sup>18 These values are for 2005, and are taken from the Union Membership and Coverage Database of Barry Hirsch and David Macpherson (available at http://unionstats.com).
+24 These values are union coverage rates for 2005, and are taken from the Union Membership and Coverage Database of Barry Hirsch and David Macpherson (available at http://unionstats.com).
 Separate figures are not available for the supermarket and convenience store sectors, although our expectation is that union coverage is considerably higher in the supermarket wing of the grocery store sector.

-&lt;sup>19 According to the CPS-ORG, during our sample period union coverage in the grocery store sector in right-to-work states is 7 percent, while in non-right-to-work states union coverage is 29 percent.
+25 According to the CPS-ORG, during our sample period unionization in the grocery store sector in right-to-work states is 7 percent, while in non-right-to-work states union coverage is 29 percent.
 Moreover, the average hourly wage in the grocery store sector in right-to-work states (\$8.58 in 2005 dollars) is lower than that in non-right-to-work states (\$9.89).
-Also, the average difference between a worker's hourly wage and the relevant minimum wage is higher by more than a dollar in non-right-to-work states, demonstrating that minimum wages are much more likely to be effective in right-to-work states.
+Also, the average difference between a worker's hourly wage and the relevant minimum wage expectation is that the absence of a right-to-work law typically indicates a strong union environment in a state that should show up both in higher union percentages and a greater concern about potential unionization among grocery store employers.26 Our expectation, then, is that the evidence for the usual effects of minimum wages should be concentrated in the right-to-work states.